Horace Trumbauer: Career

 For the Wideners, the Elkins, and their circle he designed mansions in Philadelphia, New York City, and Newport, Rhode Island.
 Through these connections, and others, he designed office buildings, hospitals, and institutional buildings.
 Known for his academic facility designs, some of his most notable works include commissions for the University of Pennsylvania, Harvard University, Duke University, and others.
 Harvard University's principal library, the Harry Elkins Widener Memorial Library, was built with a gift from Eleanor Elkins Widener as a memorial to her son, Harry, Class of 1907, an enthusiastic young bibliophile who died in the sinking of the Titanic.

 On April 25, 1903, Trumbauer married Sara Thomson Williams and became stepfather to her daughter, Agnes Helena Smith, from her previous marriage to iron dealer C. Comly Smith.
 Architectural Record published a survey of his work in 1904, less than a decade after his first major commission.

-In 1906, Trumbauer hired Julian Abele, the first African-American graduate of the University of Pennsylvania Architecture Department, promoting him to chief designer in 1909.
-Many of Trumbauer's later buildings are largely attributed to Abele.
-He contributed to the design of more than 400 buildings, including the Widener Memorial Library at Harvard University (1912–15), Philadelphia's Central Library (1917–27), and the Philadelphia Museum of Art (1914–28).
+In 1906, Trumbauer hired Julian Abele, the first African-American graduate of the University of Pennsylvania Architecture Department, and promoted him to chief designer in 1909.
+Many of Trumbauer's later buildings have been attributed to Abele, but without evidence.
+With the exception of Duke University Chapel (1934), Abele never claimed credit for any of the firm's buildings designed during Trumbauer's lifetime.
+Abele contributed to the design of more than 400 Trumbauer buildings, including the Widener Memorial Library at Harvard University (1912–15), Philadelphia's Central Library (1917–27), and the Philadelphia Museum of Art (1914–28).
 He was also the primary designer of the west campus of Duke University (1924–54).
-With the exception of the chapel at Duke University (1934), Abele never claimed credit for any of the firm's buildings designed during Trumbauer's lifetime.